Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 You should always use Strict mode !

-The odd syntax `"use strict;"` is so the instruction is ignored by an old JavaScript engine which doesn't know what it is.
-A statement like `"use strict;"` is just an isolated string with no computational effect, like `"Cool bananas;"`.
+The odd syntax `"use strict";` is so the instruction is ignored by an old JavaScript engine which doesn't know what it is.
+A statement like `"use strict";` is just an isolated string with no computational effect, like `"Cool bananas;"`.
 It's parsed, created, then thrown away by any engine that isn't looking for it.
 Some other languages warn about this: "Warning, statement has no effect".
 Isolated expressions are easy to create: `var x = y;+z;`.
 You meant `y+z;` but z got orphaned and had no effect.

 There are a number of other practices which are disallowed in Strict mode: [Strict mode](https://www.w3schools.com/js/js_strict.asp)